travisrobinson2006/CS467/README.md

 <b>To get a sentiment score for each tweet</b>

-1) In the sentiment_analyzer folder (located in the CS467 directory), open the file named "textblobAnalyzer.py".
-On lines 21 and 22, you will see a place to specify the names of the input file (the tweets to be scores) and the output file (the file that will contain the name of the show a tweet was about, the state it originated from, and its sentiment score).
+1) In the sentiment_analyzer folder (located in the CS467 directory), you will see a file named "nbAlg.py".
+There are two ways to run this program.
+If you simply enter "python nbAlg.py", the program will use "tweets_ready_for_use_final" as the input file.
+It will then produce an output file containing the following information for each tweet: the name of the show to which the tweet was referring, the state (abbreviated) that it originated from, and the tweet's sentiment score (a number between -1 and 1), tab delimited.
+This output file will be called "nbScores.txt", and can be found in your current folder.
+Alternatively, if you want to run the algorithm on your own input file, you may enter "python nbAlg.py yourfilename".
+If you provide your own input file of tweets, please make sure that it is in the proper format (show name, then tweet text, then state abbreviation, tab delimited).
-The input file should be the one you produced in the previous set of steps (tweets_ready_for_use, which will need to be copied into the sentiment_analyzer directory (via cp -i /home/robitrav/CS467/get_tweets/clean_tweets/tweet s_ready_for_use /home/robitrav/CS467/sentiment_analyzer/).
-You may choose whatever output file name you like.

-2) Run the program by entering "python textblobAnalyzer.py" in the command line.
-Depending on the size of the input file, this may take up to 2 minutes.

-3) In the same folder, you will now find the output file that you named in step 1.
+2) You can now view your output file containing the sentiment scores: nbScores.txt.

 <b>To enter scores file into the Hadoop Distributed File System:</b>